largehadroncollider/defcon-guide/DEF CON Guide.md

 People are cool and understanding.
 Don’t be afraid to let them know you need to pace yourself.

-Always use your best judgement and caution.
+Always use your best judgment and caution.

 ## Hygiene